We don't eat out very often but when we do, I make sure we maximize our passive cashback rewards.

 Microsoft Earn(ending March 5, 2017) LivingSocial’s Restaurant Plus– shut down mid-2017

 - Coupon.com’s rewards program (not for restaurants though)

 - Swagbucks Local

 - Search for “airline”+dining rewards — to find the one that matches your airline.
 They have a program for Alaska, American Airlines, Delta, JetBlue, Southwest, Spirit, and United.

 - Upromise Restaurants

-I have to activate the offer and then spend $75+ a China Chilcano by Jose Andres to get a $25 statement credit.
-It’s not passive and I usually don’t remember to do this (or find a match) — but it’s another way to get even more off your purchase if the offers overlap.
+I have to activate the offer (this was a while ago so you might not see this) and then spend $75+ a China Chilcano by Jose Andres to get a $25 statement credit.
+It's not passive and I usually don't remember to do this (or find a match) — but it's another way to get even more off your purchase if the offers overlap.

 Finally, if you do go out to eat, and you have kids, remember many restaurants have programs where kids eat free with your paid entree!